sinbaddoraji/JSharp_IDE/README.md

 This read me file is currently being used as a milestone tracker.
 Things marked with "*" are currently implemented features.

-# JSharp => A replacement for the JGrasp IDE
+# JSharp => A minimalist java IDE written in c# as possible replacement IDE for minimalist coders

 *JSharp should have a flexible User Interface like Visual Studio.

 *JSharp should have a text editor with Syntax Highlighting

-JSharp should support auto complete for Java
+*JSharp should support auto complete for Java

 *JSharp should have a plugin